Master of Science in Management

 - International applicants who attended high school in a foreign country where English was not the primary language must submit a TOEFL score or IELTS score.
 Exceptions to this rule may be made for students from countries where English is one of several official languages, as well as at the discretion of the program director.
 Have ETS send your scores to LMU, Institution Code 4403.
 You must score:

-- Two official sealed copies of all transcripts supplied by all schools you attended.
+- One official sealed copy of all transcripts supplied by all schools you attended.
 This includes any coursework done at community colleges, junior colleges, extension programs, post-secondary schools and other institutions.

 - Transcripts from an international institution must be translated and evaluated by a U.S. transcript evaluation service (e.g. Global Services Associates, Educational Credential Evaluators, International Education Research Foundation or World Education Services).
 The purpose of the evaluation is to verify that your postsecondary degree is the equivalent of a U.S. Bachelor’s degree.